Swellisgood/Swellisgood/README.md

 ---

 ## <div align="center">Hi there 👋 !
 My name is Souhail and I am a data scientist and full-stack freelance developer with a background in Fundamental & Applied Physics.
 I have a passion for AI, machine learning, cryptocurrencies, and blockchain.
-Since 2021, I have been working remotely and exploring various technologies in my spare time.

 ## What I'm working on 🔭
 Currently, I am working on :
 - Greenhouse Climate Control and Automation RasPi module.
 I am excited to develop this project as it combines my interests in hardware and software.